timjerman/JermanEnhancementFilter/README.md

 2. T. Jerman and F. Pernus and B. Likar and Z. Spiclin, "*Blob Enhancement and Visualization for Improved Intracranial Aneurysm Detection*", IEEE Transactions on Visualization and Computer Graphics, 22(6), p.
 1705-1717 (2016), doi={10.1109/TVCG.2015.2446493}

+and next conference paper (please refer to the journal publication [1] for more details):

+3. Jerman and F. Pernus and B. Likar and Z. Spiclin, "*Beyond Frangi: an improved multiscale vesselness filter*", Proc.
+SPIE 9413, Medical Imaging 2015: Image Processing, 94132A (2015), doi={10.1117/12.2081147}

 The code is based on Dirk-Jan Kroon's implementation of Frangi's vesselness filter. (https://www.mathworks.com/matlabcentral/fileexchange/24409-hessian-based-frangi-vesselness-filter)